jdtsmith/indent-bars/README.md

 # FAQ's

 - **I don't see anything/bars are garbled!**  Not all Emacsen support stipples; see [Compatibility](#compatibility).
+- **When I view the same buffer side by side, the bars jump around!** This is a known issue for versions of Emacs with arbitrary window widths; see [Per-buffer stipple offsets](#per-buffer-stipple-offsets).
 - **How can I find out if my Emacs supports stipples?!**  See [Testing Stipples](#testing-stipples).
 - **These bars are too instrusive!** Reduce the `:blend` value in `indent-bars-color` closer to zero.
 Consider disabling `indent-bars-color-by-depth`.
 - **I can barely see the bars!** Increase the `:blend` value in `indent-bars-color` closer to one.